Bone Mallet Surgical Instruments

 FAQs

-4. Can bone mallets be used in dental surgery?
-Yes, bone mallets are used in dental surgery, particularly for procedures involving the jawbone, such as bone grafting and implant placement.
+Yes, surgeons use bone surgery mallets in dental procedures, particularly in cases involving the jawbone.
+Such as bone grafting and implant placement.